Portman, Stabenow, Joyce, Kaptur Announce Senate Passage of Great Lakes Restoration Initiative Act

 “Since its inception, the Great Lakes Restoration Initiative has made the Great Lakes healthier and our local communities stronger,” said Congresswoman Kaptur.
 “That’s why it was my honor to join my House and Senate colleagues in introducing the Great Lakes Restoration Initiative Act of 2019.
 This bipartisan and bicameral bill will reauthorize the Great Lakes Restoration Initiative, the most essential program in the effort to protect and restore our most precious resource: the Great Lakes.
 This legislation doubles down on federal investment in the Great Lakes because we know how effective the GLRI has been.
 Across Lake Erie and the Great Lakes Region, the GLRI is at the center of fighting invasive species, preventing, controlling and predicting harmful algal blooms, and reinvigorating our watershed and ecosystems.”

 The Great Lakes Restoration Initiative is critical in cleaning up the Great Lakes and waterways, and addressing problems that directly impact public health and safety.
-The Initiative has focused efforts to stop the spread of Asian carp and other invasive species, restore coastline and prevent future contamination.
+The Initiative has focused efforts to stop the spread of invasive carp and other invasive species, restore coastline and prevent future contamination.
 Since 2010, the Great Lakes Restoration Initiative has provided more than $2.7 billion to fund 5,449 projects throughout the Great Lakes region.

 The legislation is co-sponsored by U.S. Senators Todd Young (R-IN), Sherrod Brown (D-OH), Tammy Baldwin (D-WI), Mike Braun (R-IN), Dick Durbin (D-IL), Amy Klobuchar (D-MN), Gary Peters (D-MI), Tina Smith (D-MN), Bob Casey (D-PA), Tammy Duckworth (D-IL), Kirsten Gillibrand (D-NY), and Chuck Schumer (D-NY).